conan-io/conan-io.github.io/_posts/2019-07-07-Integrate-build-system-in-Conan.markdown

 As you can see there are several commands defined here, being ``configure`` and ``build`` the ones that matter most to us in this moment.

-* ``configure`` command has the responsibility to configure the project and find the location of the prerequisites.
-As you can see  we have to modify the *configuration context* variable in order to tell Waf where will it be able to find the includes and library files.
+* ``configure`` command has the responsibility to set several settings and find the location of the prerequisites.
+We have to modify the *configuration context* (``conf.env``) variable in order to tell Waf where will it be able to find the includes and library files.
 Conan has all this information so we will need a tool that transforms that information in a way we can load in the *wscript* and that's exactly what a *Conan generator* is designed to do.

 * ``build`` command will transform the source files into build files.
 Note that in the call to ``bld.program`` we can tell Waf which libraries we are linking through the ``use`` argument. *Conan generator* will have to provide this argument to Waf as well.

-Waf provides us with the capability of loading *python modules* using the ``load`` command so we could create some Python code with the generator that modifies the Waf *configuration context* to include the information of the libraries location and one variable with all the list of dependencies as input to the ``use`` argument.
+Waf provides us with the capability of loading *python modules* using the ``load`` command so we could create some Python code with the Conan generator that modifies the Waf *configuration context* to include the information of the libraries location and one variable with all the list of dependencies as input to the ``use`` argument.

 #### Custom Conan generators